stopachka/pg-essays/book/gen/html_cache/108_relrestransformed.md

 \[3\] I'd almost say to most people, but I realize (a) I have no idea what most people are like, and (b) I'm pathologically optimistic about people's ability to change.

-**Thanks** to Trevor Blackwell and Jessica Livingston for reading drafts of this.